johnatasjmo/platformsh-development-workflow/behat.md

    platform snapshot:create
    ```
 2. Add behat.yml file to application root
-   create a file named behat.yml and add it to web app root with the following code
+   create a file named behat.yml and add it to web app root with the following code.
+Add base\_url for specific environments

-3. ```
+1. ```
    default:
      suites:
        default: